 A carat (ct) is a unit of measurement to weigh diamonds.
 You can

 find the carat weight of all our pieces in its style description on

 We are committed to ensuring the ethical sourcing of our

 products and we work closely with our suppliers to ensure that they

-adhere to our Code of Conduct, which sets outs the standards of
+adhere to our Code of Conduct, which sets out the standards of

-Our diamonds are sourced through suppliers who adhere to the
+Our stones are sourced through suppliers who adhere to the

 Kimberley Process and the World Diamond Council's System of

-Warranties, preventing the distribution of conflict diamonds both
+Warranties, preventing the distribution of conflict diamonds in

 smuggled by rebels to finance wars against legitimate governments.